 Hybrid models can be used to test whether it is beneficial to combine heritability models.
 For example, we have found that the LDAK Model tends to fit real data better than the GCTA Model, indicating that if require to choose, results from the LDAK Model should be preferred.
 However, an alternative would be to use the GCTA-LDAK Model, obtained by combining the GCTA and LDAK Models.
 If the AIC from this hybrid model is lower than that from the LDAK Model, this indicates that it is better to use the hybrid model.
 Similarly, if estimates from the hybrid model are substantially different to those from the LDAK Model, this also indicates that it would be beneficial to use the hybrid model.

-If you are analysing individual-level data, then to create the hybrid model you simply include both sets of kinship matrices when using REML, HE or PCGC.
-For the example above, instead of regressing the phenotype on just the GCTA kinship matrix, or on just the LDAK Kinship matrix, you would regress it on both.
+If you are analysing individual-level data, then to create the hybrid model you simply include both sets of kinship matrices when performing REML, Hasemen-Elston or PCGC Regression.
+For the example above, instead of regressing the phenotype on just the GCTA kinship matrix, or on just the LDAK kinship matrix, you would regress it on both (you can provide multiple kinship matrices using the option --mgrm <kinstems>).